andrwchu/homework/README.md

 # homework

-Work done to prepare for work in Korf Lab for Young Scholars Program.
+Homework from MCB185-2022 course, done to prepare for work in Korf Lab for Young Scholars Program.

 Started June 21, 2022.